manosbatsis/vaultaire/docs/state-servicse.md

 Vaultaire's state services provide a simple API for DAO-style loading, querying
 and event tracking of vault states.
 State services will help you decouple your
-your components from Corda's `ServiceHub` and `CordaRPCOps` and reuse them both inb and or out of a Corda node.
+your components from Corda's `ServiceHub` and `CordaRPCOps` and reuse them both in and/or out of a Corda node.

 ## Generated State Service